LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In this way, communication servers can be used to invoke services as described in Sect.
 3.9.4 and to provide feature integration as well.

 In health information systems with DB^n architecture and redundant data storage, the application components store the data needed for supporting their functions by themselves.
-This holds especially for data on the entity types “patient” and “case.”
+This holds especially for data on the entity types "patient" and "case."
 Consequently, the communication server is used to ensure that every application system will find these data in its database system whenever the data is needed without having to request this data from the patient administration system.
 The following example describes how the patient administration system and the communication server can be integrated based on asynchronous communication and use of the interoperability standard HL7 (Sect.
-3.7.2.1) in order to ensure data integration as well as data consistency regarding the entity types “patient” and “case”:
+3.7.2.1) in order to ensure data integration as well as data consistency regarding the entity types "patient" and "case":
 Mr.
 Russo has just been admitted to Ploetzberg Hospital in the administration unit.
-Since the patient administration system is the primary application system for the entity types “patient” and “case,” patient admission is exclusively supported by the patient administration system (Sect.
+Since the patient administration system is the primary application system for the entity types "patient" and "case," patient admission is exclusively supported by the patient administration system (Sect.
 3.9.1).
 Even before Mr. Russo leaves the administration unit to go to the cardiology ward, the following messages are exchanged between the application systems:

-1. The patient administration system creates a message that indicates that Mr. Russo was just admitted to Ploetzberg Hospital (event called “A01” by HL7).
-This message includes data on the entity types “patient” and “case” using a predefined standard (such as HL7).
+1. The patient administration system creates a message that indicates that Mr. Russo was just admitted to Ploetzberg Hospital (event called "A01" by HL7).
+This message includes data on the entity types "patient" and "case" using a predefined standard (such as HL7).
 2. The patient administration system sends this message to the communication server.
-3. The communication server multicasts this message to all application systems that may need data on the entity types “patient” and “case” during the Mr. Russo’s stay (e.g., CPOE system, EHRS, RIS).
+3. The communication server multicasts this message to all application systems that may need data on the entity types "patient" and "case" during the Mr. Russo’s stay (e.g., CPOE system, EHRS, RIS).
 Usually, nearly all application systems of health information systems need this administrative data.
-4. All application components receiving the message will store the data on the entity types “patient” and “case” for Mr. Russo in their own database system in order to have them available in case they are needed.
+4. All application components receiving the message will store the data on the entity types "patient" and "case" for Mr. Russo in their own database system in order to have them available in case they are needed.

 A similar process takes place when administrative data on Mr. Russo is updated.
 If his address changes, for example, this is first documented in the patient administration system.